 Building Specification – Materials should be listed including the amount, the quality, and the model where appropriate.
 This is a case of the more detail the better should substitutions prove necessary later. (see clauses below)

 Floor Plan – A floor plan should be attached to the contract.

 Payment Penalties – Research the penalties for non-payment and what kind of window the developer allows for you to remedy matters.
-It is not uncommon for the contract to be rescinded and money paid thus far retained.

 Developer’s Default – Should the developer fail to complete the project completely, ensure there is an option for a full refund.

-Extension Clause – this will contain the length of grace period allowed to the developer before incurring late penalties.
+Extension Clause – This will contain the length of grace period allowed to the developer before incurring late penalties.

-Substitution Clauses – these relate to the developer's right to substitute materials for ones of similar or better value or modify floor plans if deemed necessary.
+Substitution Clauses – These relate to the developer's right to substitute materials for ones of similar or better value or modify floor plans if deemed necessary.
 Make sure this clause reflects that you as the buyer have the final say and wish to be kept informed regarding any deviations.

-Assignment – this is an ‘exit clause’ and given that we don’t know what the future may bring it is advisable to have one.
+Assignment – This is an ‘exit clause’ and given that we don’t know what the future may bring it is advisable to have one.
 This can allow for the transfer to a third party of the obligations or allow you to ‘flip’ the property if the market is agreeable.
 Ensure you check the administration fees for this.

-Recitals – precede the main text of a contract and provide a general idea about the contract to its reader such as, what the contract is about, who the parties are, why they are signing a contract.
+Recitals – These precede the main text of a contract and provide a general idea about the contract to its reader such as, what the contract is about, who the parties are, why they are signing a contract.
 Ensure that this states that the developer is the rightful owner of the land.
 If they don’t this should be addressed in an addendum to ensure that you, as the buyer have the right to rescind and receive a full refund if the developer does not hold the title.

 And remember, the earlier in the construction process you purchase a property, the better the deal you’ll get.